 - Proof of income (if selected as a finalist)

 The selection of the scholarship recipients is based on the information from the scholarship application, your written essay, financial need, and access to similar programs in your school and geographic area.

-As a Parsons scholarship recipient, you will be following in the footsteps of our previous recipients who have used this opportunity to open doors to art and design.
+As a Parsons scholarship recipient, you will be following in the footsteps of our previous recipients who have used this opportunity to open doors in the art and design industry.
 Many of our past scholarship recipients are now studying in degree programs at Parsons or other competitive colleges of art and design.
 Many others are established as successful artists and designers in their chosen fields.